logeshwari2004/Exp-06-Configuration-of-ADC-for-converting-analog-to-digital-signals/README.md

 # Exp-06-Configuration-of-ADC-for-converting-analog-to-digital-signals

-## Name :
+### Name : EZHIL MATHI  R
-## Roll no:
+### Roll no: 212221240026

-## Date of experiment :
+## Aim:

-## Aim: To configure internal ADC for   LPC2148 ARM 7 and write a code for displaying the values varying from 0v to 3.3v to its equivalent digital values
+To configure internal ADC for   LPC2148 ARM 7 and write a code for displaying the values varying from 0v to 3.3v to its equivalent digital values
-## Components required: Proteus ISIS professional suite, Kiel μ vision 5 Development environment
+## Components required:
+Proteus ISIS professional suite, Kiel μ vision 5 Development environment

  ![image](https://user-images.githubusercontent.com/36288975/198947663-2d75f694-880a-4bc0-be67-8c2d4125fdb6.png)